emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 binding after each successful inner method in a sequence of inner methods, before proceeding with another inner method.
-If no MSK or EMSK has been generated and a Crypto-Binding TLV is required then the MSK Compound MAC field contains the MAC using keys generated according to [](#computing-compound-mac).
+If no MSK or EMSK has been generated and a Crypto-Binding TLV is required then the MSK Compound-MAC field contains the MAC using keys generated according to [](#computing-compound-mac).

 The Crypto-Binding TLV is valid only if the following checks pass on its contents:

 * The Version field contain a known value,
-* The Received Ver field matches the TEAP version sent by the receiver during the EAP version negotiation,
+* The Received-Ver field matches the TEAP version sent by the receiver during the EAP version negotiation,
 * The Sub-Type field is set to the correct value for this exchange,
 * The Flags field is set to a known value,
-* The MAC verifies correctly.
+* The Compound-MAC(s) verify correctly.

 If any of the above checks fails, then the TLV is invalid.
 An invalid Crypto-Binding TLV is a fatal error and is handled as described in [](#phase-2-errors)

+See {#cryptographic-calculations} for a more detailed discussion of how the Compound-MAC fields are constructed and verified.

 The Crypto-Binding TLV is defined as follows: